dparnell/cowboy-template/README.md

 Under Linux:

-Install erlang, rebar and postgresql-server with one of:
+Install erlang and rebar with one of:

 ```
 sudo yum install erlang rebar